Madongming/iotex-core/tools/devenv/README.md

 # Start dev env as easy as possible

 This is the script to start the local development environment of IoTeX blockchain which basically:
+- Build from local master HEAD
-- starts an IoTeX blockchain in standalone mode and creates the following 10 accounts with IOTEX_IMAGE
+- Starts an IoTeX blockchain in standalone mode and creates the following 10 accounts with IOTEX_IMAGE
-- installs ioctl if not already installed, sets ioctl's endpoint to localhost:14014
+- Installs ioctl if not already installed, sets ioctl's endpoint to localhost:14014

 ```
 (0) io1pt6zphmmc6c8wzdlnuu0gd42la88jtgywcfvsm